ionic-team/capacitor/site/docs-md/cordova/migrating-from-cordova-to-capacitor.md

 ### Removing Cordova

-Once you've tested that all migration changes have been applied and the app working well, Cordova can be removed from the project.
-Remove `config.xml` as well as the `platforms` and `plugins` folders.
+Once you've tested that all migration changes have been applied and the app is working well, Cordova can be removed from the project.
+Delete `config.xml` as well as the `platforms` and `plugins` folders.
 Note that you don't technically have to remove Cordova, since Capacitor works alongside it.
+In fact, if you plan to continue using Cordova plugins or think you may in the future, you can leave the Cordova assets where they are.

 ### Next Steps